wtmatlock/dtp-comparative-genomics/README.md

 python plotMash.py ./mtb/mtb_mash.tsv
 python plotMash.py ./ecoli/ecoli_mash.tsv
 ```
 Open all four plots at once.
 Do they look similar within samples?
-What were the main differences in the approaches?
+What were the main differences between the approaches?
 Why might your prefer the use of one over the other?
 ## Extra work: classifying *E. coli* sequences

 - mlst: https://github.com/tseemann/mlst